Qualitative reasoning in a two-layered framework: Introduction

 Thus, the goal of our project is to develop \emph{paraconsistent} two-dimensional logics and apply them to the reasoning about uncertainty.
 Namely, we propose logics built upon or inspired by Belnap and Dunn's ‘useful four-valued logic’ (alias, Belnap--Dunn logic, $\BD$ or first-degree entailment)~\cite{Dunn1976,Belnap2019,Belnap1977fourvalued}.

-The main idea of $\BD$ is to treat positive and negative information regarding a given statement\footnote{Originally, the values denote what a computer or a database might have been told regarding a statement.} $\phi$ independently.
+The main idea of $\BD$ is to treat positive and negative information regarding a~given statement\footnote{Originally, the values denote what a~computer or a~database might have been told regarding a~statement.} $\phi$ independently.
 This gives rise to four values comprising the lattice $\mathbf{4}$ depicted on fig.~\ref{fig:BDsquare}.
 There, $t$ stands for ‘the information only supports the truth of $\phi$’; $f$ for ‘the information only supports the falsity of $\phi$’; $b$ for ‘the information supports both the truth and falsity of $\phi$’ (i.e., the information is contradictory); $n$ for ‘there is no information regarding $\phi$’.
 The upwards order $x\leq_\mathbf{4}y$ is construed as ‘$x$ is at least as true and at most as false as $y$’.

 Should we wish to account for the possibility of the non-classical information to be graded, the original lattice $\mathbf{4}$ is extended to $[0,1]^{\Join}$ (fig.~\ref{fig:NSProb}).
-Two-layered logics axiomatising paraconsistent probabilities~\cite{KleinMajerRad2021} as well as some other uncertainty measures including belief functions were presented in~\cite{BilkovaFrittellaMajerNazari2020,BilkovaFrittellaKozhemiachenkoMajerNazari2022}.
+Two-layered logics axiomatising paraconsistent probabilities~\cite{KleinMajerRad2021}, as well as some other uncertainty measures including belief functions, were presented in~\cite{BilkovaFrittellaMajerNazari2020,BilkovaFrittellaKozhemiachenkoMajerNazari2023APAL}.
 There, the events are described by $\BD$ propositions which represents the possibility of our sources to provide non-classical information.
-The reasoning on the outer layer is formalised using a paraconsistent expansion of \L{}ukasiewicz logic with the Belnap--Dunn negation $\neg$, and the uncertainty measure, in its turn, is a non-standard probability or belief function.
+The reasoning on the outer layer is formalised using a~paraconsistent expansion of \L{}ukasiewicz logic with the Belnap--Dunn negation $\neg$, and the uncertainty measure, in its turn, is a~non-standard probability or belief function.

 \paragraph{Plan of the paper} The remainder of the paper is structured as follows.
-In section~\ref{sec:preliminaries}, we give all necessary preliminaries.
-In particular, we explain Belnap--Dunn logic $\BD$, G\"{o}del logic with co-implication $\biG$ and its paraconsistent expansions $\Gsquareorder$ and $\GsquareNelson$ (which we dub collectively as $\Gsquare$).
-We also provide their axiomatisations and establish the completeness of the calculi for $\Gsquare$.
+In Section~\ref{sec:preliminaries}, we formulate an expansion of G\"{o}del logic with the coimplication $\coimplies$ dubbed $\biG$.
+In particular, we define its semantics and provide axiomatisation; we also recall that $\coimplies$ and the Baaz delta operator $\triangle$ are interdefinable and show how to axiomatise $\biG$ with $\triangle$ instead of $\coimplies$.